 The Hendra virus tests were negative, but virus isolation and gene sequencing showed that it was a lyssavirus, which is closely related to the rabies virus.

 Later that year a Queensland woman who had recently become a bat handler, became ill.
 The initial numbness and weakness suffered in her arm progressed to coma and death.
 Samples sent to AAHL confirmed that she had been infected with lyssavirus.

 Two further cases in Queensland - a woman in 1998 and an eight year old boy in 2013 - resulted in death after being bitten or scratched by a bat.

 Lyssavirus has been isolated, or infection demonstrated, in fruit bats (flying foxes) from:

 - Western Australia

+As well as in insectivorous bats in Queensland and NSW.
 Australia's rabies-free status has not changed as a result of the Australian bat lyssavirus discovery.

 Research has provided information about the gene and protein structure of the virus.
 This has allowed scientists to refine the tests available.